 If you have a first generation smart meter, when you switch supplier your meter will continue to accurately record gas or electricity consumption as before.
 However, if the new supplier cannot operate your meter in smart mode, you may need to temporarily take manual meter readings, and energy suppliers must inform you of this risk.

 The Data Communications Company (DCC) is responsible for the national infrastructure that enables communications between smart meters and all energy suppliers.
-First generation meters are expected to start to be connected to the national infrastructure during 2019 via a remote upgrade.
-This will give everyone the flexibility to switch between suppliers without losing smart features.
+First generation meters have started to be connected to the national infrastructure via a remote upgrade.
+This enables first generation meters to regain their smart functionality if it has been lost after switching and, over time, all suppliers will be able to operate them as smart meters.

-Suppliers began installing second generation meters during 2018.
-All suppliers will be able to operate second generation meters.
+Suppliers are currently installing second generation meters, which all suppliers will be able to operate.

 I rent a property.
 Can I have a smart meter installed?